spyderbat/api_examples/python/docs/SourceDataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **src_send_data**
-> src_send_data(data_type, org_uid, source_uid)
+> src_send_data(data_type, org_uid, source_uid, encoding, file)

 Send data to a source, this is expected to be gzip compressed nd-json.
-The 'Content-Encoding' header should be specified with a value of 'gzip'
+The 'Content-Encoding' header should be specified with a value of 'gzip'.
+Alternatively, a multi-part form upload may be used with gzipped data up to a maximum size of 1MB.

 Sends data to a source